cardano-foundation/originate/docs/post-deployment-steps.md

 Password: Cardano@12345
 ```

-> ⚠️ Make sure to select the **BolnisiPilotApplicationrealm** from the dropdown in the top-left corner.
+> ⚠️ Make sure to select the **OriginatePilotApplicationrealm** from the dropdown in the top-left corner.

 #### 2\.
 Configure _frontend\_dashboard_ Client